IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :HomePageCustomizationFile
 ++++++++++++++++++++++++++

-See "Branding Your Installation" above.
+See :ref:`Branding Your Installation` above.

 :HeaderCustomizationFile
 ++++++++++++++++++++++++

-See "Branding Your Installation" above.
+See :ref:`Branding Your Installation` above.

 :FooterCustomizationFile
 ++++++++++++++++++++++++

-See "Branding Your Installation" above.
+See :ref:`Branding Your Installation` above.

 :StyleCustomizationFile
 +++++++++++++++++++++++

-See "Branding Your Installation" above.
+See :ref:`Branding Your Installation` above.

 :FooterCopyright
 ++++++++++++++++